Healthy Homes Assessment Newlands

 Rental Property Home Assessments Newlands

-The areas of rental property that are affected to the Healthy Homes Standard in Newlands include each:
+Property rental areas that are affected through the Healthy Homes Standard in Newlands include each:

 • Bedrooms